 Bruce’s career has focused on empowering individuals, organizations, and communities to more effectively address social and environmental problems and catalyze meaningful systems change.
 His work in Social Innovation & Entrepreneurship (SIE)—spanning local, state, and international contexts—includes co-founding social enterprises (one of them a national award winner); helping scale and capacity-build a statewide network of high-impact nonprofits; facilitating and funding cross-sector/collective impact partnerships; cultivating SIE ecosystems in higher education and in Indonesia; and leading social innovation initiatives across a diversity of issues, from education to trauma and civic engagement to the environment.
 Bruce has raised millions and granted tens of millions of dollars to engage communities in creating lasting social value.
 As Social Entrepreneur in Residence in Florida State University’s (FSU) College of Social Science & Public Policy, a faculty member in FSU’s Jim Moran College of Entrepreneurship, and Director of SIE@FSU, he has served as lead architect of FSU's SIE ecosystem and collaborates with colleagues across campus and the community to grow the university’s and Tallahassee’s larger innovation & entrepreneurship ecosystem.
 With a background in the social foundations of education as well as social innovation & entrepreneurship and international & community development, Bruce places as much emphasis on how and why students learn as what they learn.
 He was awarded an FSU Transformation Through Teaching Award in 2017 and a University Teaching Award in 2019.

 Bruce has long-standing ties to Indonesia.
 He grew up overseas, living 18 years across five continents, and first visited Bali as a young boy in 1975—its people, landscape, and culture captivated him.
 After graduating from Princeton University in 1988, he lived in Salatiga, Java for one year, teaching at Satya Wacana University and exploring this vast archipelago.
 It was at Satya Wacana that he met my wife, who is from the island of Sumba, where they were married in a traditional ceremony and where his family makes regular trips.
-Their daughter, currently a senior at Duke, is very close with all of her cousins in Indonesia.
+Their daughter, who just graduated from Duke, is very close with all of her cousins in Indonesia.
 In partnership with the Bali Institute, he developed and leads FSU’s Bali: Social Innovation & Entrepreneurship Immersion program, which launched in Summer 2018 and has been included in the Forum for Education Abroad’s Curriculum Toolbox as representative of best practices in education abroad.
 In 2019, he and the Bali Institute founded the Bali Changemakers Fellowship, which supports young emerging leaders in Bali who are committed to addressing urgent social and environmental issues in their communities and across Indonesia.
 Bruce serves as a Global Advisor to the Bali Institute.

 SIE @ FSU